chariff/GPro/README.md

-Preference relations are captured in a Bayesian framework which allows for global optimization of the latent function (modelized by gaussian processes) describing the preference relations.
+Preference relations are captured in a Bayesian framework which allows for global optimization of the latent function (modelized by Gaussian processes) describing the preference relations.
 Interactive bayesian optimization with probit responses works by querying the user with a paired comparison and by subsequently updating the Gaussian process model.
 The iterative procedure optimizes a utility function,